 What causes excessive strain on the knee?

-And what about sports?
+Yet the knee ist not exclusively subjected to knee strain in a professional context, sport could also be an issue.
 Exercise in general is very beneficial ‒ essential actually in cases of osteoarthritis of the knee.
 Some activities, however, subject the cartilage and knee joints to a lot of strain.
 “No sports with quick changes of direction can be recommended,” Joshua Schirm, physiotherapist, remarks.
 This includes football, handball, hockey and basketball.
 With team sports, the opponent’s impact must also be considered: fouls, collisions and falls increase the risk of injury ‒ and therefore the risk of subsequent osteoarthritis.